 One of the biggest factors influencing a truck accident settlement is the extent of the plaintiff’s injuries.
 Truck accidents often lead to severe injuries that significantly impact a person’s life.
 Truck accidents may result in:

 - Deep lacerations

 - Spinal cord damage

 These injuries can incur tremendous medical expenses.
-Victims of truck accidents may be entitled to compensation for their past medical bills as well as ongoing and future medical costs, including:
+Truck accident victims may be entitled to compensation for their past medical bills, as well as ongoing and future medical costs, including:

 - Hospital bills

 Another factor that may influence the settlement value in a truck accident claim is the victim’s prognosis.
 Victims who have suffered permanent loss of a body function or disability may be entitled to a greater amount of compensation than those with temporary injuries.

 Truck accidents have similar causes to regular car accidents, although they can be more catastrophic because of the truck’s large size.
 Because of this, trucking companies must follow FMCSA regulations to reduce the possibility of an accident.
 Some of the possible causes of truck accidents include: